 Data for the OneDrive sync health dashboard

-The sync reports use the required service data and diagnostic data that your OneDrive sync apps send to Microsoft.
-You are in control of which data and which devices send this data.
-Use the SyncAdminReports setting to control which devices send data.
+The sync reports use health data that your OneDrive sync apps send to Microsoft.
+You have choices when it comes to the technology you use and the data you share.
+Use the EnableSyncAdminReports setting to manage which devices send data.

-If you enable the SyncAdminReports setting on devices that don't meet the requirements, it will have no effect.
+If you enable the EnableSyncAdminReports setting on devices that don't meet the requirements, it will have no effect.
 The app won't send reports.

-Confirm that the sync app is on the Insiders or Production ring.
-Run Command Prompt as an administrator and run the following command.
+- Confirm that the sync app is on the Insiders or Production ring.

-Confirm that the SyncAdminReports setting has been applied to the device.
-Run Command Prompt as an administrator and run the following command.
+Confirm that the EnableSyncAdminReports setting is applied to the device.
+Run Command Prompt as an administrator, and then run the following command:

-reg.exe query HKLM\Software\Policies\Microsoft\OneDrive /v SyncAdminReports
+reg.exe query HKLM\Software\Policies\Microsoft\OneDrive /v EnableSyncAdminReports

-The output should look like this.
+The output should look like this:

-If the SyncAdminReports setting was not applied, go back and follow the steps under Set up the OneDrive sync health dashboard.
+If the EnableSyncAdminReports setting wasn't applied, go back and follow the steps under Set up the OneDrive sync health dashboard.

-If the device is on the Insiders or Production ring and the setting was applied correctly, wait for 24 hours with the device turned on and signed in to OneDrive.
+If the device is on the Insiders or Production ring and the setting was applied correctly, wait for 36 hours with the device turned on and signed in to OneDrive.
 If the device still doesn't appear on the dashboard, open a support ticket with Microsoft.
 For more information, see the next section, Report a problem.

 Report a problem

-For quick investigations, be sure to have the date and time when the SyncAdminReports setting was enabled and either the user’s email or the OneDriveDeviceId available in your issue report.
+For quick investigations, be sure to have the date and time when the EnableSyncAdminReports setting was enabled and either the user’s email or the OneDrive device ID available in your issue report.

-To get the OneDrive Device ID, select the OneDrive sync app in the notification area > Help & Settings > Settings > About.
+To get the OneDrive device ID, select the OneDrive sync app in the notification area > Help & Settings > Settings > About.

 We value your feedback.
 To submit feature suggestions and report issues, you can use the Feedback button in the top-right corner of the dashboard page.